sanjayamirthraj/omi/plugins/instructions/map-notes/README.md

 ## 📌 Pin Your Thoughts to the World

 Map Notes allows you to effortlessly create public location-based notes from your conversations.
 It's like leaving pins across a global map!
-Note: When using Map Notes, only memories that include your geolocation will be captured
+Note: When using Map Notes, only memories that include your geolocation will be captured.
+You can see a global collection of memories at our website linked above.

 ## 🌟 Creating a Pin